 Next, add the candy corn.
-I simply taped the cardstock into place with a small gap to be able to create a ‘wall’ for the candy corn to fit into.
+I simply taped the card stock into place with a small gap to be able to create a ‘wall’ for the candy corn to fit into.
 Place the candy corn into the ‘wall’ space all the way around.
 Carefully shake the candy down to pack it close together.

-A pair of needle nose pliers work great for cutting the stems to your desired length.
+Needle nose pliers are great for cutting the stems to your desired length.

 How do you store your hot glue gun while in use?
 I like using a pie pan to catch the glue drip.
-My glue gun is probably about 20 years old but it still works!
-Do you see that Made in U.S.A. on the handle?!
+My glue gun is probably about 20 years old but it still works and if it ain’t broke, don’t fix it, right!

 Just before finishing adding the leaf stems, I hot glued the loose leaves around the top edge to create a finished look.
 I decided against using the ribbon you see in this photo.
 Trial and error will always help you decide.